Facilitator-Cards/facilitator-cards/content/blog/march-monthly-mailer-from-facilitator-cards.md

 🕯 [Favorite ways to set the mood on a Zoom](https://www.instagram.com/p/ClRqoLLuEfx/)

+Want more quick & easy Zoom tips straight to your inbox? [**Click here to sign up for our series!**](https://facilitatorcards.ck.page/6e80ec00fe)

 ## **🔴 From The YouTube**

 Want to stop screen sharing on Zoom?
 Ever been curious how Meg mastered her “Zoom Magic”?
 Woweeee have we got the videos for you!